-Written by “Legal Abuse Syndrome” Dr. Karin Huffer, MFT
+Written by “Legal Abuse Syndrome” or PTSD Dr. Karin Huffer, MFT

 It is odd to be a marriage and family therapist sitting in court with clients sorting out ways to assist them as they suffer from disabling stressors.
 Any observer can see stress eating away at the judges, the lawyers, the litigants, and those who come and go.
 No one is spared.